ZheFrench/Qbio/README.md

 ___

-# Data Visualisation in Python
+# Data Visualization in Python

 How the session is organized ? - 1h30